monoira/slickgnome/README.md

 ## DONATE

-I've been creating OSS / GNU/Linux / nvim / web
+I've been creating FOSS / GNU/Linux / nvim / web
 related software for some time now.
-If you used, forked or took code from one of my projects and you would like to support me 👍, you can donate here:
+If you used, forked or took code from one of my projects and you would like to support me 👍,
+you can donate here:

 | type                | address                                    |
 | ------------------- | ------------------------------------------ |